-Whether you’re a parent returning to work, a job seeker looking to enhance your employment prospects, or you’re thinking about a career change, there is a Havering College F&HE course that’s right for you, and the financial help to get you started.
+Whether you are a parent returning to work, a job seeker looking to enhance your employment prospects, or you are thinking about a career change, there is a Havering College F&HE course that is right for you, and the financial help to get you started.

 If you decide to apply for the loan you need to obtain a learning and funding information letter from our Admissions Department when you enrol.
 You also need a National Insurance Number to complete your loan application and a valid passport if you have one.

 If you are studying a degree course do not apply for the Advanced Learner Loan, please see information on applying for Higher Education funding on gov.uk/student-finance.

 Advanced Learner Loan Bursary Fund

 For students in hardship, you may be eligible for financial assistance with childcare fees and travel costs for the days you attend your course.
 Eligibility criteria applies and you need to have an approved Advanced Learner Loan.
 Contact Student Services for more information on 01708 462718.

 Student Services are available to offer you information, advice and guidance regarding financial support whilst studying.
 Assistance will be given to access appropriate funding, this includes personal one to one appointments, as well as group presentations.

 Discretionary Learner Support Fund for students aged 19 and over

 Students studying on full or part time courses who have a household income of £21,000 or below per year can apply.
 Students will usually be eligible if they receive a benefit such as Income Based Job Seekers Allowance, Income Support, Guarantee element of Pension Credit, Universal Credit, Working Tax credit or Income Related Employment Support Allowance.
 A contribution towards course related costs including books, materials/equipment, childcare, work experience, residential trips and travel can be made.
 All financial awards are subject to funding.

 For further information on the above funding please contact Student Services on 01708 462718.
 We also have information on student discounts.